Alliegaytor/temp-charter/README.md

 Some small python scripts to:

 1. parse and save historical weather data (temperature in 30 min intervals) from pirate weather api
-2. concat the data with the data from my temperature sensor
+2. concat the data with the data from my temperature sensor (grafana or influxdb)
 3. graph the data

 <details>
-  <summary>example graphs </summary>
+  <summary>click for graphs </summary>

 ![](plot_7day.png)
 ![](plot.png)